 This year will be another epic summer in Europe.
 Lots of amazing things happening, new European cities to discover and a number of dear friends to visit!
 I will be Euro Tripping all over Europe for exactly 3 months with Michael (80% of the time).

 So how do I plan a 3-month Euro Trip?Presenting: The EPIC Strategy to planning a Euro Trip itinerary

 E vent – Are you planning to go to Berlin Film Festival?
-Or to Glastonbury Festival?
-Or to go to a limited-time art gallery?
+Or rock out at Tomorrowland Festival?
+Or go to a limited-time art gallery?
 Or maybe attend the Venice Carnival?
 List all the events that you want to attend during the time that you plan to be in Europe.
 As a gypsetter, you’re not just going to a city to take pictures of it, you’re also going to experience it fully by mingling with locals and participating in things they actually do.
 Attending an event is one of the best ways to achieve this.
 You can meet more locals in events and make your stay more atypical and interesting.